 Research-based internal analysis provides data and insight in determining where organizations are creating values for customers, and where improvements can be made.
 As competition in the marketplace continues to intensify, organizations must keep the customer in mind throughout strategic decision-making.

-When most people think about innovation, they hold the concept that innovation is only created through new ideas that no one has developed.
-Although this may evoke innovation, this is not the only way change is generated within organizations.
+When most people think about innovation, they hold the concept that innovation is only created through the development of new, revolutionary ideas.
+Although new ideas may lead to disruptive innovation, this is not the only way change is generated within organizations.

-As mentioned in Challenges in Innovating the Business Model, organization can find innovation in looking outside of their industry.
-It is likely that organizations within their respective industries are struggling with similar challenges, and industries in other industries may provide a solution.
+Organizations can find innovation by looking outside of their industry.
+It is likely that organizations within their respective industries are struggling with similar challenges, and companies in other industries may provide a solution.
 External analysis is needed in order to gain insight into industry and competitor analysis, along with awareness of other industries.

 Innovation is a subject matter with numerous misconceptions.
 Bâton Global has guided clients through transformation projects where innovation changed fundamental ways of thinking within organizations.